jarovo/howto-be-a-man-with-love/The-HowTwo.md

  * Start dancing.
 It will help you with many things written in here.
  * Start or be part of some active healthy community.
 Again something that will help.

+## Take action!
+ * This is important!
+You need to make the move.
+Man has to take action.
+That is what is atractive on him.
+ * Approach the woman with your chin up and open posture.
+ * Start the conversation.
+Keep conversation going but let the girl talk.
+Girls like to talk.
+Listen what she says so you can react.
+Don't over-argue.
+ * Take responsibility for your actions.

 ## Improve yourself.
  * If you are a mess or missed a point, I bet you can make this world better.
 Just do it and then please CHECK FOR MISTAKES, COMMIT, SHARE and LEARN
  * Repeat from the begining and you will learn something (: